MrNeto17/DB-Project/README.md

 # DB-Project
-Creating a BD for an intreprise called "Game-On" using PostgreSQL, plpgSQL and JPA
+Creating a BD for an intreprise called "Game-On" using PostgreSQL, plpgSQL and JPA.
+This project is mainly focused on practising DB management and Isolation-Levels.